elastic/integrations/docs/documentation_guidelines.md

 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.
 >
 >For example, if you wanted to know when there are more than some number of failed requests for a single piece of content in a given time period, you could search the logs for that time period, find all requests for that unique piece of content, and filter by response type.
 Then you could troubleshoot the issue by looking at additional context in the logs like the number of unique users (by IP address) who experienced the issue, the source of the request, or whether there are patterns related to the operating system or browser used when the request failed.

 ## Data types

 The data types section provides a high-level overview of the kind of data that is collected by the integration.
-(It's difficult to quickly derive an understanding from just the reference sections since they're so long.)
+This is helpful since it can be difficult to quickly derive an understanding from just the reference sections (since they're so long).

 The data types section should include:

-* List data types collected by the integration
+* List of data types collected by the integration
 * Summary of each data type included and link to reference:
   * Logs
   * Metrics